commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

     $processed = htmLawed($text, array('safe'=>1, 'deny_attribute'=>'style'));

+  With '$config["safe"] = 1', all URLs are disallowed in the 'style' attribute values, unless a rule for 'style' is explicitly specified in '$config["schemes"]' (section:- #3.4.3) or '$config["style_pass"]' (section:- #3.4.8) is set to '1'.

   Permitting the 'style' attribute brings in risks of `click-jacking`, etc. CSS property values can render a page non-functional or be used to deface it.
 Except for URLs, dynamic expressions, and some other things, htmLawed does not completely check 'style' values.
 It does provide ways for the code-developer implementing htmLawed to do such checks through the '$spec' argument, and through the 'hook_tag' parameter (see section:- #3.4.8 for more).
 Disallowing style completely and relying on CSS classes and stylesheet files is recommended.

   If a value for a parameter auto-set through 'safe' is still manually provided, then that value can over-ride the auto-set value.
 E.g., with '$config["safe"] = 1' and '$config["elements"] = "* +script"', 'script', but not 'applet', is allowed.
 Such over-ride does not occur for 'deny_attribute' (for legacy reason) when comma-separated attribute names are provided as the value for this parameter (section:- #3.4); instead htmLawed will add 'on*' to the value provided for 'deny_attribute'.